Gravitational memory meets astrophysical environments: exploring a new frontier through osculations: Numerical results and Detection prospects

 \section{Numerical results and Detection prospects}

-In this section, we present our results and estimate the prospects for detecting nonlinear GW memory using both ground-based and space-based detectors.
-We plot the nonlinear memory as a function of eccentricity for an elliptical orbit, first considering only the GW backreaction (only 2.5PN term) vacuum case (without DM) and then the net effect (with DM), including DM gravity, dynamical friction, accretion, and GW backreaction.
+In this section, we present our results and estimate the prospects for the detection of nonlinear GW memory {using the future proposed space-based detector LISA}.
+We plot the nonlinear memory as a function of eccentricity for an elliptical orbit, first considering only the GW backreaction (only 2.5PN term) for the vacuum case (without DM) and then the net effect (with DM), including DM gravity, DF, accretion, and GW backreaction.
 We also plot the nonlinear memory as a function of true anomaly for a hyperbolic orbit, considering PN correction terms up to 2.5PN (without DM) and the net effect.
-Both plots highlight the hereditary nature of nonlinear memory build-up.
-To assess detectability, we overlay the nonlinear memory polarization signal on the noise spectral density curves of several current and proposed detectors: Advanced LIGO (aLIGO), Einstein Telescope (ET), Cosmic Explorer (CE), GW Satellite (GWSat), and the Laser Interferometer Space Antenna (LISA) \cite{ALIGO, ET, CE, PhysRevD.84.064023, PhysRevD.111.083041}.
-By examining the overlap in frequency and amplitude between the predicted nonlinear memory signals and the sensitivity bands of these detectors, we identify which detectors can be most suited for detecting nonlinear memory from intermediate-mass ratio binaries embedded in DM spike density, considering elliptical, hyperbolic, and quasi-circular orbits.
+Both plots highlight the hereditary nature of nonlinear memory build-up. {Note that we consider a binary located at a distance of $R=10$ Mpc.}

+Further, to assess detectability, we numerically computed the mismatch for LISA detector and found that the signals are detectable within the present approximations for elliptical binaries.
+However, distinguishing whether a detected signal originates from a binary evolving in vacuum or within a DM environment is expected to be highly challenging.
+Also, the waveform mismatch quantifies the impact of memory on signals from binaries embedded in a DM environment around an IMBH for different values of DM spike index ($\alpha$).
+This analysis was carried out using the stationary phase approximation (SPA) for waveforms from low-eccentricity elliptical binaries \cite{Cutler:1994ys, Droz:1999qx, Damour:2000gg}.